HarperDB/documentation/docs/developers/components/managing.md

 # Managing Components

-Managing components on on Harper is easy.
-There are many ways to manage components with Harper, and some are limited to local development as compared to a hosted, managed Harper instance.
+Managing components on Harper is easy.
+There are many ways to manage components with Harper, and some are limited to local development as compared to a hosted Harper instance.
 This page will cover the recommended methods of developing, installing, deploying, and running Harper components.

 ## Local Development